If the time comes when you notice your production cycle is starting, you should prepare yourself to make the most of it. Here's how.

 It's time to be focused, present here and now, in total concentration mode.
 Eliminate external interruptions and unnecessary distractions from your surroundings.

+There is of course always something going on, especially if you are working from home.
 Find out what your best cycle is and take advantage of it.
 It may last 90 minutes.
 Or longer.
 Or less.

 External influences can easily occur, especially at home.
-You won't always be able to do everything you set out to do, and there's not much you can do change that.
+You won't always be able to do everything you set out to do, and there's not much you can do to change that.
 Hence, you need to maximize your productive time.